-The speed of your divorce depends on many factors, including how long the served party takes to respond; whether or not there are contested issues such as custody or division of the marital property; busy court schedules; and more.
+A: The speed of your divorce in Riverside depends on many factors, including how long the served party takes to respond, whether or not there are contested issues such as custody or division of the marital property, busy court schedules, and more.

 Simple, amicable divorces can sometimes be finalized in just a few months, whereas highly complex and contested divorce cases can take a year or longer.
-Your best option for determining how long your divorce might take is to discuss your situation with a divorce lawyer near you.
+Your best option for determining how long your divorce might take is to discuss your situation with a Riverside divorce lawyer.